-- 3. Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for area of study) - 4.
-Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 5.
-Complete minimum of 30 semester hours - 6.
-Complete the Professional Dispositions Self-Assessment as prescribed in the Teacher Education Handbook - 7.
+- 1. Submit the Online Application for Admission - 2.
+Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for area of study) - 3.
+Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 4.
+Complete minimum of 30 semester hours - 5.
+Complete the Professional Dispositions Self-Assessment as prescribed in the Teacher Education Handbook - 6.
+Complete the Professional Ethics Assessment as prescribed in the TeacherEducation Handbook - 7.
 Obtain a signed Clarification of Teacher Education Admissions/Retention Standards (see page 27, Appendix B) - 8.
 Document an Approved Arkansas State Police (ASP) and FBI Background Check and the Arkansas Child Maltreatment Background Check - 9.
 Verify that candidate has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards - 10.
 Appear individually for a personal interview before the Department Screening Committee